-Updated as of May 12, 2020.
+Updated as of July 25, 2022

-If you’ve already hired co-op students for Spring or Fall 2020, thank you!
-This page may help you find additional funding or adjust your work term dates, if necessary.
-We’ve also collected some best practices to help you support your co-op student(s) if they'll be working remotely.
-Generally speaking, our process will continue to run as usual for the co-op term.
-You’ll still receive messages and support to help guide you through the term.
+If you’ve already hired co-op students, thank you!
+This page can help you find additional funding, plan for your work term and support your co-op student if they'll be working remotely.
+Our process will continue to run as usual during your work term - you’ll still receive messages and support to help guide you along the way.

 On this page, you can learn more about

 Whether you’re a long-standing employer or brand new to hiring, we’ve outlined some flexible approaches and resources to help you bring Waterloo talent into your organization.

 Please note that all co-op interviews will take place remotely until further notice – there won’t be in-person interviews at the Tatham Centre.
 Learn more about our interview cycles and methods, including our WaterlooWorks webcam functionality.

 You asked we listened!
 For some time now, we’ve heard feedback from our employers that shorter recruitment cycles would help with your planning so you don’t need to wait as long to find out who you’ve been matched with.
 We're now piloting a flexible hiring process that maximizes your choice, flexibility and convenience while still effectively connecting you with top student talent.